rintr-suzuki/WIN2PhaseNet/README.md

 # Exit the container environment after execution is complete
 (container)$ exit

-# You can find the output of PhaseNet ('picks.csv') in '<base directory>/PhaseNet/results' directory
+# You can find the output of PhaseNet in '<base directory>/PhaseNet/results' directory
 ```

 ## Notes